sashaleee/Hermit-Dev-Board/README.md

 ### Hermit Board ###
  This example showcases a minimal Raspberry Pi Pico project that is capable of outputting stereo audio using the Mozzi library and has MIDI I/O connectivity via a USB port.
-It is also possible to utilize hardware MIDI I/O and UART (refer to config.h for pin setup) and to read and write to the EEPROM (see the Raspberry Pi Pico Arduino core documentation).
+It is also possible to utilize hardware MIDI I/O and UART (refer to config.h for pin setup) and to read and write to the EEPROM (see the Raspberry Pi Pico Arduino core documentation https://arduino-pico.readthedocs.io/en/latest/eeprom.html).

 Setup instructions:
 1. Install VS Code and PlatformIO